rust-lang/wg-async/src/vision/status_quo/alan_lost_the_world.md

 Barbara suggests changing all of the async function's parameters to be owned types.
 Alan asks Grace, who architected this project.
 Grace recommends holding a reference to the `Plugin` that owns the `World`, and then borrowing it whenver you need the `World`.
 That ultimately looks like the following:

-At this point, Alan is looking at either rewriting a good chunk of the program to not use contexts, or rewriting his own code to sidestep the problem.
-Alan chooses the latter, by holding a reference to the thing that produces the context and then updating it after the async portion of the task has concluded:

 ```rust
 async fn load_image(src: String, inside_of: usize, player: Arc<Mutex<Player>>) {
     let request = make_request(&url);